-You may want to throw exceptions from time to time.
+Exceptions may occur during development of your app or during production.
 The framework has an exception handler installed.
 You can control its behaviour via the APP_DEBUG variable (located in your .env file).

-If this variable is set to true then every output of an exception will show on as output in your browser.
-You can edit the layout if you want in the file app/views/error/exception debug.php.
+If this variable is set to true then every output of an exception will be shown as output in your browser with detailed information.
+You can edit the layout in the file app/views/error/exception_debug.php.

 If it is set to false (or does not exist) then there will just be an error shown (server error 500) in your browser.
 This is useful to hide those debug messages from your clients.
-You can edit its layout in the file app/views/error/exception_prod.php.
+You can edit its layout in the file app/views/error/exception prod.php.

-Exceptions are also appended to the log buffer.
+Exceptions can also be stored to the log file.